Things to Do This Fall in San Diego County: Pandemic 2020 Edition

 It might not get more San Diego than the Surfin’ Santa tradition at Seaport Village.
 In true Southern California fashion – sporting board shorts, a Hawaiian shirt, and flip-flops – Surfin' Santa usually makes his grand arrival at Seaport Village in late November, via a flashy waterfront entrance.

-Surfin’ Santa has been a local tradition for 13 years but with the pandemic in the mix, it’s unclear if the show will go on this season.
-NBC 7 has reached out to the landmark for more details on that.
+Surfin’ Santa has been a local tradition for 13 years but with the pandemic in the mix, this year's celebration will look much different.

+A media relations rep for Seaport Village told NBC 7 there will not be a live parade led by Surfin’ Santa in 2020.
+Instead of a live appearance by Santa, a cardboard cutout will be used as a stand-in.

+Seaport Village plans to set up a giant surfboard and 6-foot wave prop along with the life-size cutout of Surfin’ Santa so visitors “can still stop by and pose for a DIY photoshoot.”

 Of course, this is just a sampling of autumn activities in San Diego and pandemic restrictions may shift some of these plans in the coming weeks and months.
 What's your favorite fall tradition in our city?
 Leave us a comment below.